pashute/tabscrAIp/README.md

 ## Future Features

 - **Prepare for automated scraping (without AI)**: Extract and save field mappings and output structure from AI scraping sessions to enable recursive scraping of pages and subpages without requiring AI calls on subsequent visits
+- **Pagination/Scroll handling**: Detect and handle paginated content and infinite scroll to automatically load and scrape all available data across multiple pages or scroll events

 ## Testing